pact-foundation/docs.pact.io/website/blog/2023-09-21-pact-open-source-update-sept-2023.md

 **So what will Josh be working on?**

-Proficient in Python and Rust, we will see him help bring Pact-Python up to modern standards, and implement Pact V4 functionality, in a production ready manner, rather than my hack it to get something working xD
+Proficient in Python and Rust, we will see him help bring Pact-Python up to modern standards, and implement Pact V4 functionality, in a production ready manner, rather than my hack it to get something working xD.

 > I have recently onboarded with SmartBear, and my focus to begin with will be the Python code.
 I'm looking forward to working with you all, and improving the Python code!
 In particular, I will be building upon the amazing work done in [#367](https://github.com/pact-foundation/pact-python/pull/367) to get pact-python working with the Rust core.
 As a bit of ground work, I have created two issues above to get my feet wet, before tackling the much larger task of supporting V4 fully.

->In any case, please feel free to message me with any ideas, or just to say hi :blobwave: (edited)
+>In any case, please feel free to message me with any ideas, or just to say hi :blobwave:

 Josh has been tackling the build system and examples for starters, check out the progress, and even better, why not drop us a review, he would love the feedback, and gives him a chance to connect with you all.